 Silver death mask.
 Beaten from heavy sheet of silver.
 The delicate features of this think silver death mask were beaten into shape from a heavy sheet of metal.
 Masks like this were placed over the faces of men and women of the Kitan (Qidan) tribes that formed the Liao empire.
-The masks were attached to gold, silver, or copper wire shrouds that covered the bodies of Kitan, buried in Inner Mongolia and Liaoning Province between the mid- 10th and first quarter of the 12th century.
-Eyes partly closed, heavy eyebrows; long thin nose; small mouth; long ears, each with pierced hole in lobe.
+The masks were attached to gold, silver, or copper wire shrouds that covered the buried bodies of the Kitan and were buried in Inner Mongolia and Liaoning Province from the mid-10th to early 12th century CE.
+The eyes partly closed with heavy eyebrows and a long thin nose.
+There is a small mouth and long ears, each with a pierced hole in the lobe.

 Purchased from Mathias Komor

 Magnificent Objects (06 May 2004 - Mar 2005)

 Chinese Bronze and Jade (Rotunda Case Exhibit) ( Jul 2001)

 [Article] Steinhardt, Nancy S. 2010.
 "The Luohan that Came from Afar".
 Expedition.
 52 (3): 7-8.